How do I withdraw from a course?

 All address changes must be submitted in writing by the student, either by means of a letter, fax or by filling out a change of address form.

-If insurance companies or lenders have specific forms that need to be filled out students may bring them to the Registrar's office.
-Students must fill out all personal information before submitting.
+Students must fill out all personal information before submitting the forms to the Registrar's Office.
 If the form is asking for the institutional seal, it must be mailed directly from Manhattan College to lenders or providers.
 If not, the student may, if they wish, take the completed form and submit it to their provider or lender by their own means.

 They should contact The National Student Clearinghouse at: